Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Reveal a Secret Message (Coming soon...)
+- Reveal a Secret Message (Uploading soon...)
 > Press a button and reveal the Secret message - created this one to surprise my girlfriend for Valentine's Day.

-- Arpeggio piano (Coming soon...)
+- Arpeggio piano (Uploading soon...)
 > Become a professional piano player... sort of... not really.

 ---